KolbyLalonde/SENG-438/A2/seng438-a2-team_number.md

 Sadman - Three methods tested (calculateColumnTotal, calculateRowTotal and getCumulativePercentages)

 An agreement was made and expectation was all group members would be willing to provide feedback/guidance to others in cases of confusion.
 In the end all group members collborated and worked equally on this lab.
 Each member had a chance to walkthrough all 10 methods tested afterwards to gain a proper understanding of all learning objectives presented.
+We learned from this process that it is resonable to work individually on small tasks and then collabroate once everyone has had a chance to work in order complete a project.

 # 5 Difficulties encountered, challenges overcome, and lessons learned

-Text…
+The main diffuclties we discovered in this lab were with learning how to create JUnit tests on eclipse.
+We all had little to no experince ever using the eclipse IDE.
+However we overcame this issue by working as a team through the familiarization portion of this lab.
+We learned many new lessons in teamwork and delegating equal workload to individuals.

 # 6 Comments/feedback on the lab itself

-Text…
+Overall, we found this lab to be more straightfoward than the first lab.
+This was likly because we now have some experince now with working on a lab in this format.
+We enjoyed this lab and getting to write code and work with JUnit tests.
+Some minor feedback we have for future labs may include providing more explanation on how to work with new forms of software such as eclipse in a video demo.
+We found the begin stages of setting up the lab to be somewhat diffcult with only the instructions in the lab document.
+However, we were still able to complete this lab minimal setbacks/issues.